Back to IBM Knowledge Hub

 💡 Key Distinction — Dual Licensing Requirement

-Planning Analytics on-prem requires BOTH server capacity licences (PVUs) AND user licences (Authorised Users).
-This is not either/or — you must have enough of both.
-For instance, a company might own 1,000 PVUs of Planning Analytics and 200 user licences to support deployment.
-Failing to licence either dimension is a compliance gap.
+Planning Analytics on-prem requires BOTH server capacity licenses (PVUs) AND user licenses (Authorized Users).
+This is not either/or.
+You must have enough of both.
+For instance, a company might own 1,000 PVUs of Planning Analytics and 200 user licenses to support deployment.
+Failing to license either dimension is a compliance gap.

 DeploymentMetricHow It Works